-Autograph left an everlasting imprint on rock 'n' roll.
-The platinum-selling Southern California hard rock juggernauts gave the world the ubiquitous hit "Turn Up the Radio", seminal albums such as Sign In Please , That’s The Stuff , and Loud and Clear as well as unforgettable sold out shows alongside everybody from Mötley Crüe and Ronnie James Dio to Van Halen and Aerosmith.
+Autograph left an everlasting imprint on Rock ‘N’ Roll.
+The platinum-selling Southern California hard rockjuggernauts gave the world the ubiquitous hit “TURN UP THE RADIO”, seminal albums such as Sign In Please , That’s The Stuff , and Loud and Clear as well as unforgettable sold out shows alongside everybody from Mötley Crüe and Ronnie James Dio to Van Halen and Aerosmith.
 Given those accolades, when they disbanded in 1989, they never left the hearts and minds of millions of fans around the globe.
-Simply put, a reunion was both inevitable and essential.
+Simply put, a reunion was both inevitable.